RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 - The `src/app/proveedor/page.jsx` component is a Client Component.
 - It uses a `useEffect` hook to fetch supplier profile data (`obtenerMiPerfilProveedor`).
 - The `useEffect` was configured to re-run the data fetch whenever its dependencies (`session`, `status`, `router`) changed, which happens on component remount or session state updates, leading to unnecessary re-fetching and display of the loading spinner.
-- The "flickering" was caused by the `LoadingSpinner` being displayed even when `miPerfil` data was already present, due to `useSession` revalidating the session and briefly setting `loading` to true.
+- The "flickering" was caused by the `LoadingSpinner` being displayed even when `miPerfil` data was already present, due to `useSession` revalidating the session and briefly setting `loading` to true, and potentially by delayed authentication checks.

 ### Solution Implemented:
 1.  **Modified `src/app/proveedor/page.jsx` (Initial Fetch Optimization)**: Adjusted the `useEffect` hook to include a condition (`!miPerfil`) before calling `fetchMiPerfil`.
 This ensures that the data is only fetched if `miPerfil` is `null` or `undefined`, preventing redundant data loading when the user returns to the page and the profile data is already present.